falsycat/mycells/doc/syntax.md

 ### Filename

 ```
-YYYYMMDDXX-slug.md
+ID-slug.md
 ```

 There is one reserved filename: `index.md`.
-It is the top page of the site and does not follow the `YYYYMMDDXX-slug` naming convention.
+It is the top page of the site and does not follow the `ID-slug` naming convention.

-- `YYYYMMDD` — date the cell was created
-- `XX` — two-digit sequence number starting at `01`, scoped to that date
+- `ID` — any sequence of digits; the recommended convention is `YYYYMMDDNN` (date + two-digit daily sequence starting at `01`)
 - `slug` — lowercase alphanumeric words separated by hyphens

 Examples: